scazan/CriticalMass/README.md

 ```
 ./start.sh
 ```
-You will also need to start the Conductor's patch:
+You can also start the Conductor's patch in this way:
 ```
 ./startConductor.sh
 ```